Technology Purchasing Policy

 - Your purchase may be eligible for special pricing or be covered by an existing site license.
 The IT Division has special contracts with hardware suppliers like Apple and Dell for computers or Hewlett Packard for printers and copiers.

-- It will insure compatibility.
-IT can confirm that your purchase will work with existing and future equipment and services (for example, some models of PDAs work better with the Institute’s network and software than others).
+- To ensure compatibility.
+IT can confirm that your purchase will work with existing and future equipment and services.

-- It will insure proper installation.
+- To ensure proper installation.
 IT can schedule installation and help prepare wiring or network connections prior to the arrival of the equipment.

 - Provide maintenance and service of hardware and software licenses.
 IT provides maintenance (either directly through its staff members or through approved vendors) on hardware, software and services purchased through existing contracts.
 Software updates are generally included in the Institute-wide service contracts.